-Acquisition of FG Gold project
+Acquisition of FG Gold Project

-Pursuant to the amalgamation with Eureka, the Company acquired a 100% interest in certain claims comprising the FG Gold project located in the Cariboo Mining Division, British Columbia, Canada.
+The Company holds a 100% interest in certain claims comprising the FG Gold project located in the Cariboo Mining Division, British Columbia, Canada.
 The project is subject to a 3% NSR which becomes payable after the capital required to bring the property into commercial production is recovered from production.
 The NSR is limited to a maximum of \$2,600,000 with an allowance for the change in the Consumer Price Index from September 1989 to the date the royalty becomes payable.